surahman/EventHandler/README.md

 # REST Event Logger POC

 I am working on this project intermittently.
-I have set myself a time limit of ~3hrs which includes the time to learn and adapt to Golang.
-This is a very quick Proof of Concept for demonstration purposes only.
-It shall also serve as a refresher to Golang.
+I have set myself a time limit of ~3hrs which includes the time to acquire and adapt to Golang.
+This is an extremely quick Proof of Concept for demonstration purposes only.
+It shall additionally serve as a refresher to Golang.

 Gorilla MUX library is used for concurrent multiplexed HTTP request handling.